 Did I grab your attention?
 I hope so.
 Language matters.
 What we say, how we say it and why we say it is important in our world today.
-Over the last several years I have noticed a spike in edgy language by pastors/leaders.
+Over the last decade I have noticed a spike in edgy language by pastors/leaders.
 I have always heard people in the church using the language of our culture.
 If my office walls could talk.

 Before we roll deeper into this discussion let me give you a disclaimer: "I say crap, sucks, pissed off & frickin' (great Buffalo NY term)."
 Yep, it's true.
 Here's what you may not know - I used to say a lot worse.
 In fact, I would be embarrassed if people today heard some of the words I used to say.
 When it came down to the verbiage of my teenage years something in me always knew I should not be saying it, but I did anyway.
 Not good.
 Today, I don't struggle with the words I grew up using, today I have made my own list of words I can say.
 If we are honest, we will all admit we have our list too.

 The Bible declares, "Don't use foul or abusive language.
 Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them" (Eph 4:29).
 In other words, language matters.
 The challenge is people have different standards.
 Not every person sees certain words the same way.
 It would be easier if the Bible just said, "You cannot drop the F*Bomb."
 That would make it so easy.
 SIDE NOTE: I believe the F*Bomb falls into Ephesians 4:29 - so I don't say it.